featurist/full-stack-js-testing-demo/README.md

 As a result, it is fast and debuggable.

-The key tech that makes this possible is [electron-mocha](https://github.com/jprichardson/electron-mocha) (runs tests in a browser that's also a node.js) and [vinehill](https://github.com/dereke/vinehill) (cuts out HTTP to keep server in the same test process).
+The key tech that makes this possible is [electron-mocha](https://github.com/jprichardson/electron-mocha) (runs tests in a browser that's also a node.js), [browser-monkey](https://github.com/featurist/browser-monkey)(interacts with web pages and asserts) and [vinehill](https://github.com/dereke/vinehill) (cuts out HTTP to keep server in the same test process).

 Usage
 --------